-If you are a new crocheter and are wondering what crochet tools you need to start crocheting with then look no further!
-This complete list of crochet supplies for beginners will help you get on the right track.
+If you are a new crocheter and are wondering what crochet tools you need to start crocheting with, then look no further!
+Below you will find a complete list of crochet supplies for beginners that will help you get on the right track on your crochet journey.

 The two main tools you need to crochet with are yarn and a crochet hook.
-These are the first materials you’ll need for crocheting when beginning your crochet journey.
+These two tools are the most often the first materials you’ll need for crocheting when beginning your crochet journey.

 You will quickly find out that you will need more crochet accessories such as a yarn needle, crochet hook organizer as well as a good pair of scissors.
 Luckily, the basic supplies for crochet are quite affordable which makes this a cheap hobby to have.

 These are the basic crochet supplies you will need to get started with crochet:

 - Yarn Needle (aka a Darning Needle or Tapestry Needle)